 the limit of work shall be clearly identified on the plan and in the field and appropriate erosion and sedimentation control measures shall be implemented and maintained throughout construction.
 No silt or sediment may be permitted to enter any Bylaw Resource Area outside of the Limit of Work during or subsequent to construction; and

 the replacement area shall be designed in accordance with the findings of the wildlife habitat assessment, and its construction supervised and success monitored by a wetland scientist with the qualifications listed in Section 1.8(1)(c) above.
-A monitoring report based upon observations made near the end of the growing season is required to be submitted to the Committee annually for at least two years following construction and planting of the replacement area.
+A monitoring report based upon observations made near the end of the growing season is required to be submitted to the Committee annually for at least two years following construction and planting of the replacement area.the applicant will take into consideration the impacts of climate change on the replication of the Vegetated Wetland, especially mitigation of extreme heat, resilience to more frequent extreme storm events, and projected future changes in precipitation.

 the Committee shall include a continuing condition in the Certificate of Compliance prohibiting further alteration within the replacement area, except as may be required to maintain the area in its replicated condition.